Level 3 – Communication

 To sum up, If I would have to pick the best recent technology with a highest potential for luxury sector, that would be indisputably a mobile integration.
 No matter if consumers are connected with brands via Bluetooth, Beacons or Internet, treating smartphones as humans’ senses extenders and a technological bridge between off-line and on-line worlds, creates remarkable opportunities for modern luxury marketing.
-Most importantly, it has to be underlined that true innovation is going far beyond “cool features” and to use emerging technologies as enablers in taking overall customer-brand experiences to a whole new level.
+Most importantly, it has to be underlined that true innovation is going far beyond “coolest features available” and to use emerging technologies as enablers in taking overall customer-brand experiences to a whole new level.

 Changing of the guard – the native digital Generation Z as a fashion consumer 3.0